OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Workflows/README.md

 }
 ```

 The above code performs a simple mapping of a `NotifyTask` to a `NotifyTaskViewModel` and vice versa.
-This simple implementation is possible because the actual creation of the necessaty editor and display shapes are taken care of by `ActivityDisplayDriver<TActivity, TEditViewModel`, which looks like this (modified to focus on the important parts):
+This simple implementation is possible because the actual creation of the necessary editor and display shapes are taken care of by `ActivityDisplayDriver<TActivity, TEditViewModel>`, which looks like this (modified to focus on the important parts):

 ```csharp
 public abstract class ActivityDisplayDriver<TActivity, TEditViewModel> : ActivityDisplayDriver<TActivity> where TActivity : class, IActivity where TEditViewModel : class, new()